 All children access Quality First Teaching, differentiated to meet the wide range of needs within a class.
 The core of the teachers' work involves a continuous cycle of planning, teaching, and assessing, taking into account the differences in pupils' abilities, interests, needs and circumstances.
-Working with the Head Teacher and SENDCO, class teachers will regularly assess the progress of all children using:
+Working with the Executive Head Teacher, Head of School and SENDCO, class teachers will regularly assess the progress of all children using: